 \subsection{Training Losses}

-The training curves Fig. \ref{fig:sla_losses} and Fig. \ref{fig:ula_losses} indicate that the structured versions tend to learn faster than the unstructured ones.
-Notably, we can see from figure Fig. \ref{fig:validation_loss_sla} that CHADMM-Net under the SLA setting has most of its validation loss decrease during the first 10 epochs only.
-This stands in sharp contrast with the learning behavior of ADMM-Net, which begins to overfit after the 13-th epoch.
-One additional observation woth noting is despite LISTA having more parameters than ADMM-Net, it does not exhibit the same overfitting pattern, which indicates that the learning behavior of deep-unfolded networks can be largely influenced by the choice of the iterative method being unfolded, as LISTA and ADMM-Net are architecturally different.
+The training curves in Fig. \ref{fig:losses} indicate that the structured versions tend to learn faster than the unstructured ones.
+Notably, we can see from Fig. \ref{fig:losses}a that CHADMM-Net under the SLA setting has most of its validation loss decrease during the first 10 epochs only.
+This stands in sharp contrast with the learning behavior of ADMM-Net, which begins to overfit after the 13-th epoch and thus requires early-stopping \cite{earlystop} to avoid a degradation in performance.
+One additional observation worth noting is that, despite LISTA having more parameters than ADMM-Net, it does not exhibit the same overfitting pattern, which indicates that the learning behavior of deep-unfolded networks can be largely influenced by the choice of the iterative method being unfolded, as LISTA and ADMM-Net are architecturally different.
 Finally, we can note that the networks are able to learn better under the SLA setting compared to the ULA one, which can in part be explained with the fact that the SLA setting, with an identical number of elements but larger aperture, is more favorable for the recovery of sparse signals with closely spaced frequencies.